shhossain/PyPDFMerge/README.md

 ### Command Line

-You can use `PyPDFMerge` command to merge pdf files.
-It has following options:
+You can use the `PyPDFMerge` command to merge pdf files.
+It has the following options:

 ```bash
 pdfmerger <path> [-o <output>] [-g <group_size>] [-q <quality>]